Scripture: Matthew 19:23-30

 23 And Jesus said to his disciples, "Truly, I say to you, it will be hard for a rich man to enter the kingdom of heaven.
 24 Again I tell you, it is easier for a camel to go through the eye of a needle than for a rich man to enter the kingdom of God."
 25 When the disciples heard this they were greatly astonished, saying, "Who then can be saved?"
 26 But Jesus looked at them and said to them, "With men this is impossible, but with God all things are possible."
 27 Then Peter said in reply, "Lo, we have left everything and followed you.
 What then shall we have?"
 28 Jesus said to them, "Truly, I say to you, in the new world, when the Son of man shall sit on his glorious throne, you who have followed me will also sit on twelve thrones, judging the twelve tribes of Israel.
 29 And every one who has left houses or brothers or sisters or father or mother or children or lands, for my name's sake, will receive a hundredfold, and inherit eternal life.
 30 But many that are first will be last, and the last first.

 Why is Jesus so cautious about wealth?
 Wealth can make us falsely independent.
 The church at Laodicea was warned about their attitude towards wealth and a false sense of security: "For you say, I am rich, I have prospered, and I need nothing" (Revelations 3:17).
 Wealth can also lead us into hurtful desires and selfishness (see 1 Timothy 6:9-10).
 Look at the lesson Jesus gave about the rich man and his sons who refused to aid the poor man Lazarus (see Luke 16:19ff).
-They also neglected to serve God.
+They neglected to serve God.
 Only those who put their trust in God and who depend on him, and who share what they have with those in need, will find true peace, security, and happiness which lead to everlasting life and joy in God's kingdom.

-The Scriptures give us a paradox: we lose what we keep and we gain what we give away.
-Generosity will be amply repaid, both in this life and in eternity (Proverbs 3:9-10, Luke 6:38).
+The Scriptures give us a paradox - we lose what we keep and we gain what we give away.
+Generosity will be amply repaid, both in this life and in the age to come (Proverbs 3:9-10, Luke 6:38).
 Jesus offers us an incomparable treasure which no money can buy and no thief can steal.
 The thing we most set our heart on is our highest treasure.
 Material wealth will shackle us to this earth unless we guard our hearts and set our treasure in God and his everlasting kingdom.
 Where is your treasure?